 The salads in Georgia are to die for.
 This classic salad is served as a starter with bread with most meals.
 Simple but delicious!

-Tolma, AKA dolma in Turkey, Armenia and the Middle East or Dolmades in Greece are stuffed vine or cabbage leaves.
+Tolma, also known as dolma in Turkey, Armenia and the Middle East or Dolmades in Greece, are stuffed vine or cabbage leaves.
 Some foodie historians believe this dish originated in Egypt and then made its way to Georgia during the Ottoman empire.
 This was a real favourite with the vegetarians on my trip.

 Ostri is a mildly spiced dish of beef, mushrooms and herbs baked in a clay pot.
 It's a hard dish to find but well worth scouting out at local restaurants.
 The combination of spices and herbs is really unique and bursts with flavour.

 Khachapuri AKA cheesy bread is found on every street corner and most restaurants.
 It's pretty much a heart attack on a plate but worth every calorie...

 9. GEORGIAN COFFEE

 Georgian Coffee is served after most meals as a breather between wine pouring and consuming!
 Tbilisi has a growing cafe culture with quirky coffee shops cropping up all over town.
 It's always served as a Turkish coffee: "black as hell, strong as death and as sweet as love".

 Khinkali dumplings are a specialty in the Caucasus.
 They come in different varieties including spicy meat, cheese and potato and mushroom.
 If you want to eat like a local then you must suck the juice out of the dumpling first (trying not to spill it down yourself!) and then eat everything apart from the top of the dumpling (the kudi).
 The tops are left on your plate so other guests can see how many you've eaten!

 Yes, don't expect to lose weight on a trip to Georgia!